-MORIS is the CCD camera attached to the side of SpeX.
-I Users operate MORIS from the MORIS X-windows User Interface (GXUI) and display data in the MORIS Data Viewer (GDV) (see Figure 3-10).
+MORIS is the CCD camera attached to the side of SpeX (see Figure 1-1).
+Users operate MORIS from the MORIS X-windows User Interface (MXUI) and display data in the MORIS Data Viewer (MDV) (see Figure 3-12).
+The MORIS XUI and DV are found in VNC session #12 (Stefan.ifa.hawaii.edu:12).
 Its primary use is to provide simultaneous optical and infrared photometry in conjunction with SpeX.
 However, it is also a very efficient visible guider for SpeX.
 In this mode visible reflecting and IR transmitting dichroics in SpeX feed MORIS.
-Since the two dichroics cut-on at 0.80 μm and 0.92 μm using MORIS limits the spectral range of SpeX.
-Without the dichroics SpeX can reach about 0.7 μm.
-Users operate MORIS from the MORIS X-windows User Interface (MXUI - see Figure 3-9), which is similar to GXUI.
-The dichroics reflect a 60''x60'' FOV onto the E2V 512x 512 CCD in MORIS.
-This is the same size and pixel scale (0.12''/pixel) as Guidedog.
-MORIS has its own filter wheel (see Table 8).
-Since the dichroics are in front of the internal SpeX rotator the orientation of the left in MORIS is fixed (north up and east to the left in DV).
-Guiding with MORIS is usually more precise than guiding on an object in the slit since the image centroid is more stable.
+Since the two dichroics cut-on at 0.7 μ m and 0.9 μ m (see Figures 3-13 and 3-14) using MORIS limits the spectral range of SpeX (see Table 9).
+Without the dichroics SpeX can reach about 0.7 μ m.
+Users operate MORIS from the MORIS X-windows User Interface (MXUI - see Figure 3-12), which is similar to GXUI.
+The dichroics reflect a 60"x60" FOV onto the E2V 512x 512 CCD in MORIS.
+This is the same size and pixel scale (0.12"/pixel) as Guidedog.
+MORIS has its own filter wheel (see Table 10).
+Since the dichroics are in front of the internal SpeX rotator the orientation of the image in MORIS is fixed (north up and east to the left in DV).